-Augmented Reality is the ability to overlay digital objects in the real world.
+Augmented Reality (AR) is the ability to overlay digital objects in the real world.
 Sounds like a fairly simple tool; but this concept has the ability to change the way the entire construction industry operates.

 According to McKinsey, the construction industry is one of the least digitised industries in the world.
 Every large industry that was stable, not innovating and complacent, has been disrupted.
 We have seen it with video rentals, Kodak, the taxi industry, we will see it with construction.
 A person saw inefficiency, solved it, and the industry was never the same again.